FAQ – Foundation Repair and waterproofing

 What type of warranty do you offer?

-Mr. Foundation is backed by a 10-year transferable warranty on waterproofing and crack repair; 20 years on structural and RAM JACK® repairs, 3 years on parging and 5 years on egress windows.
+Mr. Foundation is backed by a 10-year transferable warranty on waterproofing and crack repair; 10 years on structural and RAM JACK® repairs, 3 years on parging and 5 years on egress windows.

 Do you provide references?

 Mr.Foundation has worked on thousands of houses and we would be proud to provide you with references upon request.

 How quickly can you come see my foundation?